allenporter/ical/README.md

 # Reading ics files

-This example parses an .ics file from disk and creates a `Calendar` object, then prints out the events in order:
+This example parses an .ics file from disk and creates a `ical.calendar.Calendar` object, then prints out the events in order:

 ```python